agrawalshubham99/Assignment1---WearOS/README.md

 - **Reset Button:**
   Tapping this button resets the stopwatch to `00:00:00`.

-## Demo

-Include screenshots showing the app in action:
-- The initial state (showing `00:00:00`)
-- The stopwatch running (showing an increasing time)
-- The stopwatch paused and ready to reset

-*Make sure to capture clear images of the app running on your Wear OS emulator or device.*

-## Deliverables & Submission

-- **Project ZIP File:**
-  Export the project as a ZIP file (named `ShubhamAgrawalAssignment1.zip`) using Android Studio’s export feature.

-- **Documentation:**
-  Create a Word document (named `ShubhamAgrawalAssignment1.docx`) that includes:
-  - Screenshots of the running app.
-  - The commented Java code pasted as text.

-- **Live Demo:**
-  Be prepared to demo your application during your scheduled presentation slot.

 ## Contact

 For any questions or further assistance regarding this project, please contact: